bottkars/bottkars.github.io/_posts/2022-07-23-Customizing_PPDM_K8S_Inventory_sources.md

 </figure>

-This concludes the Patching of cproxy COnfiguration, stay tuned for more
+This concludes the Patching of cproxy Configuration, stay tuned for more